ccsimone/1801212938-PHBS_BigData_2019/README.md

 **For HW2, I uploaded two picture for the formula of problem 2 question 1 and problem 4, please refer to it.**

 The homework2 is uploaded before the former due at 11:59pm 12/22/2019.

+**Please check for the final version of homework2 as HW2_final version.ipynb.
+Thanks!